braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_engage.md

 ## Sync time

-Though the default setting for the Braze to Segment Personas connection is `Realtime`, there are some filters that will disqualify the persona from syncing in real-time, including some time-based filters which restrict your audience's size at the time of message send.
+Though the default setting for the Braze to Segment Engage connection is `Realtime`, there are some filters that will disqualify the persona from syncing in real-time, including some time-based filters which restrict your audience's size at the time of message send.

 ## Segment debugger testing